 Injections are usually given in the upper thigh, upper arm, abdomen or buttocks.
 After proper training, patients or their caregivers may inject Ilaris themselves if the doctor deems it appropriate (for gouty arthritis the medicine should always be given by a healthcare professional).
 For information on doses and dose adjustments, see the summary of product characteristics (also part of the EPAR).

 Ilaris can only be obtained with a prescription.

 How does Ilaris work?

-The active substance in Ilaris, canakinumab, is a monoclonal antibody.
-A monoclonal antibody is an antibody (a type of protein) that has been designed to recognise and attach to a specific structure (called an antigen) that is found on certain cells in the body.
+The active substance in Ilaris, canakinumab, is a monoclonal antibody, a type of protein that has been designed to recognise and attach to a specific structure (called an antigen) that is found on certain cells in the body.
 Canakinumab has been designed to attach to a messenger molecule or ‘cytokine’ in the body called interleukin‑1 beta.
-This messenger is involved in causing inflammation and is found in high levels in patients with CAPS and SJIA, causing inflammation.
-In gouty arthritis, the deposit of uric acid crystals in the joints causes an increase in interleukin-1 beta.
-By attaching to interleukin‑1 beta, canakinumab blocks its activity, helping to relieve the symptoms of the diseases.
+This messenger is involved in causing inflammation and is found in high levels in patients with CAPS, Still’s disease and gouty arthritis.
+By attaching to interleukin‑1 beta, canakinumab blocks its activity, helping to reduce inflammation thereby relieving the symptoms of the diseases.

 What benefits of Ilaris have been shown in studies?